sst/guide/_chapters/create-a-route-that-redirects.md

 ```

-This simple component creates a `Route` where its childred are rendered only if the user is authenticated.
+This simple component creates a `Route` where its children are rendered only if the user is authenticated.
 If the user is not authenticated, then it redirects to login page.
 Let's take a closer look at it:

 - Like all components in React, `AuthenticatedRoute` has a prop called `children` that represents all child components.
 Example child components in our case would be `NewNote`, `Notes` and `Settings`.